 \begin{example}[Iso-util of a limit order book market] A limit order book can be understood as defining an iso-util of the underlying utility function and vice versa.
 For more details, we refer to Section~\ref{s_isoutil_LOB}. \end{example}

 \begin{remark}[Iso-utils and automated market makers]~ As mentioned above, an example of an explicit market are automated market maker liquidity pools.
 These are protocols that facilitate trading on blockchains.
-Simplifying, they work in the following way.
-The protocol provides two urns: The first one is filled with~$\myx_0$ units of the asset~$\myX$ and the second with~$\myy_0$ units of the asset~$\myY$.
+Simplifying, they work the following way.
+The protocol provides two pools: The first one is filled with~$\myx_0$ units of the asset~$\myX$ and the second with~$\myy_0$ units of the asset~$\myY$.
 Hence, the current supply level of the market is given by~$(\myx_0, \myy_0)$.
 When a trader wants to exchange~$\myx$ units of~$\myX$ into the asset~$\myY$ via the protocol, the protocol will take the~$\myx$ units of the trader and add them to the first urn.
-Then, it determines via a formula how many units~$\myy$ of~$\myY$ the trader receives out of the second urn.
-After the exchange (or asset swap) there are~$\myx_0+ \myx$ many units of~$\myX$ in the first urn, and~$\myy_0 -\myy$ many units of~$\myY$ in the second urn.
+Then, it determines via a formula how many units~$\myy$ of~$\myY$ the trader receives out of the second pool.
+After the exchange there are~$\myx_0+ \myx$ many units of~$\myX$ in the first pool, and~$\myy_0 -\myy$ many units of~$\myY$ in the second pool.
 Therefore, the new supply level of this market is given by~$(x_0 + x, y_0 - y)$.
-How many units~$\myy$ the trader receives from the protocol is usually calculated via the help of an iso-util, taking care that after the trade the overall utility does not decrease.
+How many units~$\myy$ the trader receives from the protocol is usually calculated via the help of an iso-util, which guarantees that after the trade the overall utility does not decrease.
 As described in~\cite{BichuchFeinstein:22}, this is achieved via the formula